Monday, February 20, 2017

 THE BOTTOM LINE:

-Nagging questions aside, MAVERICK was a finely tuned machine at the outset of its sophomore season.
+Those two nagging questions aside, MAVERICK was a finely tuned machine at the outset of its sophomore season.
 As was often the case with Heyes, his script stands up to repeat viewings, with many lines becoming funnier the second or third time around.
-A solid tone-setter for not only this show's finest year, but one of the best ever for any scripted series. (*** out of four)
+A solid tone-setter for not only this show's finest year, but one of the best ever for any scripted series. (***1/2 out of four)

 MAVERICK airs Saturday mornings at 9 A.M.
 Central on MeTV.